tthorntone/AdNauseam-Wiki/Per-site-switches.md

     no-cosmetic-filtering: * true

 Click _Save_, then _Commit_ to make the rule permanent.
-From then on, cosmetic filtering will be turned off everywhere by default, and to turn it on for a specific site where it is really needed, just enable it using the switch in the uBO's panel.
+From then on, cosmetic filtering will be turned off everywhere by default, and to turn it on for a specific site where it is really needed, just enable it using the switch in uBO's panel.

 ***